 At any rate, once you reach this point, it’s time to hand in your notice and embrace freelance life.
 Congratulations—you’re now officially self-employed!

-Self-employment is one of the most rewarding—and most difficult—journeys you can embark on.
-This is doubly true during an economic downturn, when the risks are higher, but so are the potential rewards.
-These tips should help you build a recession-proof small business, so you can ride the waves and (hopefully) come out stronger on the other side.
+Self-employment is one of the most rewarding and difficult journeys you can embark on.
+This is doubly true during an economic downturn when the risks are higher, but so are the potential rewards.
+These tips should help you build a recession-proof small business so that you can ride the waves and (hopefully) come out stronger on the other side.